cettia/cettia-examples/archetype/cettia-java-server/clustering/hazelcast3/README.md

 ```

 Then, open two [clients](http://jsbin.com/mohumifeko/1/edit?html,js,console) connecting to server at 8080 and 8090 respectively in your browser and see that chat event from server at port 8080 is propagated to server at port 8090.

-**Note**

-* Although this example uses Atmosphere platform, you can use Hazelcast with any platform.